salihkilic/hr-blockchain-minor/README.md

 The `--node` argument specifies the node number to run.

 > Each node uses its own local data directory containing a private copy of the ledger and transaction pool.
+Nodes
-Nodes synchronize these states through network communication and consensus, not by sharing files.
-The user database is shared between nodes to provide consistent user and key management.
-For this assignment, a user is assumed to be logged in on only one node at a time; concurrent logins with the same user are not supported and multi-login safety is intentionally not implemented.
+> synchronize these states through network communication and consensus, not by sharing files.
+The user database is shared
+> between nodes to provide consistent user and key management.
+For this assignment, a user is assumed to be logged in on
+> only one node at a time; concurrent logins with the same user are not supported and multi-login safety is intentionally
+> not implemented.

+> Consensus is achieved by independent block validation by multiple nodes.
+Each node decides locally whether to accept
+> or reject a block based on deterministic validation rules.
+A block is finalized only after receiving sufficient
+> validation flags, ensuring eventual consistency across node ledgers.

 Some nice links: